srabhayraj/RedHat-Ansible-Training/README.md

 ◻ Ansible uses playbook to describe automation jobs, and playbook uses very simple language i.e. YAML (It’s a human-readable data serialization language & is commonly used for configuration files, but could be used in many applications where data is being stored)which is very easy for humans to understand, read and write.
 Hence the advantage is that even the IT infrastructure support guys can read and understand the playbook and debug if needed (YAML – It is in human readable form).

 ◻ Ansible is designed for multi-tier deployment.
 Ansible does not manage one system at time, it models IT infrastructure by describing all of your systems are interrelated.
 Ansible is completely agentless which means Ansible works by connecting your nodes through ssh(by default).
 But if you want other method for connection like Kerberos, Ansible gives that option to you.

+### How Ansible Works?
+The picture given below shows the working of Ansible.

+Ansible works by connecting to your nodes and pushing out small programs, called "Ansible modules" to them.
+Ansible then executes these modules (over SSH by default), and removes them when finished.
+Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.